mattrussell2/gradescope-autograder/README.md

 * Update the funcationality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
 Also, need to verify that the various filter, etc. options work as expected.

 # Changelog
+## [2.0.1] - 2023-05-24
+* Changed
+    * `bin/build_ref_output.py` - add argument to autograde to not use 'student' user if building reference output
+    * `bin/autograde.py` - support arugment for not using `student` user.
+Also wrapped preexec fn in lambda - this was a latent bug!
+The preexec fn was being run globally rather than as a preexec, which makes a lot of sense as to why we were seeing weird crashes.
+Also this is broken on OSX. :/
 ## [2.0.0] - 2023-05-24
 After token and security fixes, we're at a distinctly new point - 2.0.
 * Changed